w3c/wai-media-guide/transcribing.md

 * Only include background music if it's important to understand the content of the video.
 Use objective descriptions that indicate the mood; avoid subjective words, such as "beautiful."
 If the words in the music are important, add a musical note to the beginning and end of each caption.
 Put music information in italics.
 For example:<br>
 	<em>♪ scary music, JAWS theme ♪</em>

-* Do not emphasize a word using all capital letters except to indicate screaming.
+* Do not emphasize a word using all capital letters, except to indicate screaming.
+For example:<br>
+	Jose: YOU KILLED MY NEW LAPTOP!

-###### Be True to the Audio Content
+### Be True to the Audio Content
+{:.no_toc}

 * **Do not change or adapt or add to the text**.
 Transcribe what is said accurately.
    * For example, it is usually not appropriate to correct grammar or other mistakes.
    * Do not censor.
 For example, if objectionable words are said, include those in the captions.
 If the audio is edited to obscure a phrase (e.g., "bleeped" audio), reflect that in the captions, e.g., <em> --bleep-- </em>
    * Do not provide additional clarifying information in the captions.
 (You can provide some in the transcript as appropriate.)

-* Level of detail:
+* Include the appropriate level of detail:
    * For some content, such as legal depositions, transcribe everything verbatim, including things like "um", "ah", and repeated phrases.
    * For most web content, it is acceptable to leave out non-substantive text to make the captions easier to process &mdash; while adhering to the tips above.
 For example, if the speaker says:<br><em><strong>I just got so frustrated</strong> (cough, cough) sorry – uhhh what was I saying?..., oh yea - <strong>I got so frustrated with my computer.</strong></em><br>
 You can caption:<br>